camspiers/statistical-classifier/README.md

 This library provides a statistical classifier written entirely in PHP.
 The project is written with a focus on reuse and customaizability.
 Using dependancy injection and interfaces, all components can be easily swapped out for your own version, or entirely new classifiers can be built.

 By default a Naive Bayes classifier is provided which performs well on the [20 Newsgroups Data Set](http://qwone.com/~jason/20Newsgroups/).
-This classifier was built using a paper *[Tackling the Poor Assumptions of Naive Bayes Text Classifiers](resources/Tackling the Poor Assumptions of Naive Bayes Text Classifiers.pdf)* by Jason Rennie.
+This classifier was built using a paper *[Tackling the Poor Assumptions of Naive Bayes Text Classifiers](resources/Tackling the Poor Assumptions of Naive Bayes Text Classifiers.pdf?raw=true)* by Jason Rennie (PDF).

 ## Overview